tropicbliss/Custom_ROM_Building_Guide/README.md

 ## Requirements And Setting Up

 Click this link [here](https://source.android.com/setup/build/requirements) from the official AOSP website to see if your computer meets the hardware and software requirements needed to build ROMs.
 Also, click this link [here](https://source.android.com/setup/build/initializing) to set up your build environment properly.
 If you are using Linux, I recommend using any Ubuntu versions that support the correct OpenJDK version depending on what version of Android you are building.
+The latest versions of Android have the OpenJDK bundled together with the files provided by Google to build Android, so you most likely do not have to install Java.
 It is possible to build ROMs using a Mac, but this guide is targeted specifically for Linux users.

 ## How To Build Stock AOSP ROMs